We are a not-for-profit organisation that supports multinational clinical trials

 We provide investigators with the tools they need to successfully implement trials

-One way ECRIN provides support is by offering investigators the tools they need to address regulatory and ethical issues, to measure outcomes and to assess risk.
+One way ECRIN provides support is by offering investigators (and sponsors) the tools they need to address regulatory and ethical issues, to measure outcomes and to assess risk.
 These tools are critical for project success, especially when operating in a multi-country context where local legislation and requirements can vary greatly.

 We support a large portfolio of trials and contribute to related projects